PoppingSpree/FP2Trainer/README.md

 Typically, the save files will be at ```C:\Users\<YOUR username here>\AppData\LocalLow\GalaxyTrail\Freedom Planet 2``` The files 1.json, 2.json, 3.json are your save slots from the main menu.
 The global.json contains things that apply regardless of which slot you pick.
 I recommend backing these up.

+While there are general use instructions below, they are out of date.
+Please refer to the instructions provided in-game via the mod instead for more accurate guidance.
+(Press F1 when in any playable stage to toggle the help viewer.)

+**NOTE:**
 + Warps: Hold Guard and tap Jump to set a warp point.
 Hold Guard and tap Special to warp to it.
 I don't have a way to bind these to unique buttons from the options yet.
 It might make more sense if I bind those to function keys on the keyboard or something.
 + More data.
 A bunch of data points from the FPPlayer object that might be useful.
 I don't entirely know what they do.
 I'll try to make this configurable later.
 + F9: Debug Room (Additive, the stage you were in previously is still in memory.)